NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-proxy.rst

 .. note::

-   * Proxy related ENV are automatically injected by GPU Operator into the Driver container to indicate proxy information used when downloading necessary packages.
+   * Proxy related ENV are automatically injected by GPU Operator into the ``driver`` container to indicate proxy information used when downloading necessary packages.
    * If HTTPS Proxy server is setup then change the values of HTTPS_PROXY and https_proxy to use ``https`` instead.

 Deploy GPU Operator